BlueWizardHat/demo-kotlin-maven/README.md

 ```
 is all that is needed to build all the services and modules in the project.

-It may also be advantages to pre-download sources for dependencies in advance so they are already
+It may also an advantage to pre-download sources for dependencies in advance so they are already
 downloaded when your IDE needs them.
 ```bash
 mvn clean install dependency:sources